yoaquim/.vim/README.md

 Used some stuff from [here][23] too.

+You should read through this entire doc in order to successfully set up this vim conf.

 I mostly customized it for Javascript development.

 I use Adobe's free [Source Code Pro][4] font.

 You're gonna need [npm][2] (comes bundled with [Node.js][2]) for some plugins.

+And I seriously recommend getting [Homebrew][3], if you haven't already - makes all the extra steps, and installing in general, super easy.

 I use [Homebrew][3]'s vim: